ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 You can access the exact fields that are tainted through the `$tainted` store, returned from `superForm`.
 When you modify the form fields above you'll see how the `$tainted` store reacts.

-**Note:** Any direct assignment to `$form` will taint the affected field(s)!
+> Any direct assignment to `$form` will taint the affected field(s)!
 The tainted check is made on the `form` store, not the html input fields.
-See below for how to set form data without tainting the form.
+In general, don't modify the `$tainted` store directly, instead see below for how to set form data without tainting the form.

 ## Untainting the form